tbarker/5X-Crypto-Security-Guide/README.md

 ## Safes

-The main aim is to stop anything going missing without that being noticed, so there's no need to go overboard.
+The main aim is to stop anything going missing without being noticed, so there's no need to go overboard.
 With that said, you likely have watches, jewellery, etc, to protect too.

 ### Home Safe